wangchning/vocabulary/Vocabulary.md

 : to study or examine something in detail, in order to discover more about it
 - This software is used to analyse marketing data.

+### argument
+An argument is a disagreenment between two or more people, but it can also be a statement backed by evidence, like your argument that your school doesn't need a dress code.
+- Never go to bed on an argument.

+Origin.
+From the 14th-century French *argument* meaning "statements and reasoning in support of a proposition".
+- I found his argument pretty convincing.

 ## B
 ### backed
 - His claims are not backed by any scientific evidence.